 - What do you hope to achieve as a result of attending the workshop?

-The campus nominee will need to provide two letters of recommendation.
-One letter should be from the applicant’s primary adviser/dissertation chair; both should emphasize the applicant’s fit for this workshop.
+- The campus nominee will need two letters of recommendation.
+One letter should be from the applicant’s primary adviser/dissertation chair; both should emphasize the applicant’s strengths and fit for this workshop.

-By October 31, both recommenders should send a short email to firstname.lastname@example.org endorsing the application and acknowledging that a full letter of recommendation will be required if the student is selected as the campus nominee.
+- By November 1, both recommenders for all applicants should send a short email to firstname.lastname@example.org endorsing the application and acknowledging that a full letter of recommendation will be required if the student is selected as the campus nominee.

 This is a limited-submission application.
 Eligible doctoral students must be nominated for this fellowship by their home institutions, and only one nomination may be submitted to HWW from any given university.

 Endorsement emails from two recommenders should be submitted to email@example.com by November 1, 2021, at 5:00pm.